musaflacko/assignment-1/README.md

 # Design Process
 For this website, the design seems simple yet it is effective in achieving its goal.<br />
 To let people know more about me in its simplest way.
-Mostly, images and boxes are used as a design of the website.<br />
-There is not much text available in my portfolio.<br />
+Mostly, images and boxes are used as a design of the website and<br /> there is not much text available in my portfolio.<br />
 A website where potential companies or professionals could reach out to me.

 # Features